-In order to upgrade such a user to the a fully commercial license you can either remove the Restricted feature manually in the Admin Console, or it can be done using the “downgradedefaultlicense” API call (see downgradedefaultlicense), which can be used to remove features from a license.
+In order to upgrade such a user to the a standard Professional License you can either remove the Restricted Client” feature bit manually in the Admin Console, or it can be done using the “downgradedefaultlicense” API call (see downgradedefaultlicense), which can be used to remove features from a license.

 How to Restrict Device Registration¶

 As a Provider you may wish to restrict the creation of new TeamDrive installations by your users.
 For example, the users of a certain Provider may be prevented from using private devices, in order to control the proliferation of company data.